-Other brands do offer Plossl eyepieces in 32-40mm and they can give a respectable performance in lieu of a DayStar or Tele Vue.
+Other brands do offer Plossl eyepieces in 32-40mm and they can give a respectable performance in lieu of a Tele Vue.
 We have also found some of the very old wide field "Erfle" eyepieces aren't bad for an experienced observer.
 It should be noted that repeatedly in side-by-side tests, we found Tele Vue brand Plossl eyepieces to offer the highest contrast, most even view and widest exit pupil.
 In Solar Observing, contrast is achieved by control of scattering.
 Tele Vue Plossls stand out in superior design.
-DayStar uses these same designs.
 Furthermore, the adjustable eye cup offers additional contrast by allowing the user to dark adapt during sunny days.